mattw01/STBitBarApp/README.md

 SmartThings BitBar App

 ## Overview:
 Monitor SmartThings sensors from the Apple OSX Menu Bar.
-Currently it works for displaying temperature and contact sensors, and controlling switch/dimmer level devices.
+Currently it works for displaying temperature and contact sensors, and controlling switch/dimmer level devices and locks.
 This is all I really need, but there’s definitely more possibilities (presence sensors, controlling thermostats, etc).
 If there’s interest I can add more devices and features, or anyone in the community is welcome to modifying it.

 ## Section 1: Installation:
 Section 1: Making the SmartApp available via the IDE